Coastal Cleanup Day

 Thousands of residents, businesses and non-profit organizations will gather in an effort to rid our beaches of trash and debris up and down the coast in an effort to protect Ventura County’s ocean resources and waterways.

 In past years, Ventura County organizers have supplied all of the necessary tools to pick up debris along the beaches.
-This time around, organizers have come up with a new campaign theme, “Bring your own Bags, Bucket and Gloves.”
-The campaign was designed to lessen the environmental impact the event would create.
+However, like last year’s event, organizers are asking volunteers to "Bring your own Bags, Bucket and Gloves."
+Bringing your own supplies (BYO) is a great way to help reduce waste.